-- 6. To disable port triggering, select the Disable Port Triggering check box.
-If this check box is selected, the router does not use port triggering even if you specified port triggering settings. - 7.
-To change the time-out period, in the Port Triggering Timeout field, enter a value up to 9999 minutes.
+6. Clear the Disable Port Triggering check box.

+If this check box is selected, the router does not use port triggering even if you specified port triggering settings.

+7. In the Port Triggering Timeout field, enter a value up to 9999 minutes.